aboyce/aws/specifics/DynamoDB.md

 A fully managed, NoSQL database service that provides fast and predictable performance with seamless scalability.
 Runs exclusively on SSDs.

 The service stores three geographically replicas of each table to ensure high availability and durability.
+In most cases, DynamoDBs response times are in single digit milliseconds.

 When reading the data, the user can decide if they want the read to be;